Tomatillo Vs. Ground Cherry

 Ground Cherry

 Ground cherries have several health benefits.
-They contain phytochemicals that have anti-inflammatory properties.
-They boost body immunity and hence help in fighting diseases and infections.
+Contain phytochemicals that have anti-inflammatory properties.
+Boost body immunity and hence help in fighting diseases and infections.
 They contain antioxidants that fight free radical cells that help fight cancers such as breast, prostate, and lung cancer.
 Ground cherries contain Vitamin C, which aids in the absorption of iron in the body.
 These cherries may help to maintain proper heart health and bone density, among many other health benefits.

 Tomatillo